About Frank McGovern – whoami

 Current Position

-Currently, Frank works at StoneX Group, Inc., a Fortune 100 (#59, 2023) Public international financial services organization, as a Chief Security Architect.
+Currently, Frank works at StoneX Group, Inc., a Fortune 100 (#66, 2024) Public international financial services organization, as a Director of Security Architecture and Strategy.
 In this role, he is responsible for designing and aiding with cybersecurity strategy, roadmaps, and initiatives.
 These are required to protect the full organization including a vast merger and acquisition portfolio.

 Blue Team Con